levinsonalex/admin/pa1/pa1.md

 and an email address.
 Each person may create/update/destroy as many albums that he or she owns as he or she would like.
 Each album has a unique id, a title (two albums could have same title), a date created, a date last updated, and an owner's username.
 Each album may have zero or more photos.
 Within the context of a particular album, a photo has a sequence number and a caption (caption only lies in database for now, we will display it on website in pa2).
 For each photo, you will need to generate a hash as a unique picid.
 Each photo will also have a unique url.
 The same photo can be in two separate albums BUT there will be essentially two copies of this photo on the server.
 When users upload a photo, we upload it regardless of whether this photo is identical to a previously uploaded photo, and then we will keep both on the server.
 Although these photos look the same, actually their upload time is different so in some sense we see them as different photos, and thus these two photos will have different picids and urls.

+For newly uploaded photos, you need to create a hash based on upload date and file name.
+Change the file name to this hash before saving it to server.
+As for provided photos, you could use file name as it is without using hash (since they all have different filename and won't conflict with new photos) OR you could create a hash based on file name or combine file name with create date and change file name to this hash(you could use python/bash script to change file name and generate batch sql script for data loading).

 An relational schema for the data you will need is as follows (primary key is bolded):

 * User ( **username**, firstname, lastname, password, email )